TL;DR:

 Why Use Them

-These platforms are best for jumpstarting ideation, breaking through creative blocks, and generating bulk lists of possible topics, especially for long-tail or underserved niches.
+These platforms are best for jumpstarting ideation, breaking through creative blocks, and generating bulk lists of possible topics, especially for long-tail or underserved niches in content creation.

 Where They Fall Short

 Outputs are often generic and lack domain expertise.
-Use them as kindling, not blueprint.
+Use them as kindling, not blueprint, for your article writing process.

 How to Choose the Right Content Ideation Toolset: Criteria & Philosophy